therealsphinx/support.balsamiq.com/content/resources/bmpr-format.md

 ## Overview

 At the heart of all Balsamiq Mockups projects are BMPR files.
+BMPR files (short for <strong>B</strong>alsamiq <strong>M</strong>ockups <strong>PR</strong>ojects) are a type of BAR file.
+BAR files, or <strong>B</strong>alsamiq <strong>Ar</strong>chive files, provide a way a storing different kinds of content while also providing a consistent set of tools for reading and writing that content.

+A BAR file could contain the contents of a Mockups project or it could contain content for something else entirely.
+While two different BAR files might contain different kinds of content, both would use the same API to inspect the contents of those files.

+In other words, BMPR files are a kind of BAR file.
+All BAR files share similar APIs describing what kind of content the archive contains.

-These files contain everthing there is to know about a project.
+In the case of BMPR files that content contain everthing there is to know about a Balsamiq Mockups project.

+### Getting a BMPR File

 If you want to get your hands on a BMPR file, create a new Mockup using the Balsamiq Mockups 3 app and save the file somewhere.
 That's a BMPR file.
 Or <a href="http://media.balsamiq.com/files/bank.bmpr">download the example</a> used for creating some of the documentation that follows.

-The BMPR format isn't the first format we've used.
+The BMPR format isn't the first format we've used for Mockups.
 Other portable (and editable) file formats have included <a href="https://docs.balsamiq.com/desktop/exporting/#exporting-for-use-in-a-previous-version">BMML</a> and <a href="https://docs.balsamiq.com/desktop/exporting/#exporting-mockups-to-another-project">JSON</a>.
-BMPR was designed to improve some of the deficiencies found in those editable formats.
-For example, a BMML file can only represent a single mockup within a project.
-If your project has multiple mockups you need a single BMML file for each of those mockups.
-BMPR files wrap an entire project up into a single file, making it trivial to move, organize, and send to collaborators.
+BMPR was designed to take advantage of our BAR file format, as well as improve some of the deficiencies found in previous formats.

 ### Who Is This For?